nice-monsters-and-scary-sprites/nice-monsters-and-scary-sprites/README.md

 *DNI...* 🤷‍♀️
 - If you're below 16
-- Into adultxchild, incest ships, loli/shota
+- Into zoophelia, adultxchild, incest ships, loli/shota
 - NSFW/R34 artists, or anything related to it
 - I'm very open about my faith.
 If that bothers you, hide me